OpenZeppelin/stylus-test-helpers/crates/motsu/README.md

     // Set chain ID to 11155111 (Sepolia testnet) VMContext::current().set_chain_id(11155111);

-    // Now any contract code that depends on the chain ID will use this
+    // Now any contract code that depends on `block::chainid()`
-    // value
+    // will use this value
 }
 ```